 The origins and use of flower garlands in Thailand

-Large necklace shaped garlands are given as a welcome to long-forgotten friends, and are also a symbol of good luck to a bride and groom at a traditional Thai wedding.
-They are also presented to high-ranking officialdom at public spectacles, as a welcome and thank you for their presence at an important event.
+Large necklace shaped garlands are given as a welcome to long-forgotten friends and as a symbol of good luck to a bride and groom at a traditional Thai wedding.
+They are also presented to high-ranking officialdom at public spectacles as a welcome and thank you for their presence at an important event.

 How to make a Thai flower garland

 Your basic tools for making a Thai flower garland are a large needle, cotton thread, ribbon, flowers and polystyrene balls.
 But don’t worry if dok ruk is not available to you because most flower shops stock other small decorative accessories.
 You’ll also need a sackful of patience and a spoonful of creative talent too.